daniya-sohail26/ATM-interface/README.md

 # ATM-interface
-This application simulates a basic ATM (Automated Teller Machine) interface using PyQt5, providing users a graphical interface to perform common banking operations.
+This application simulates a basic ATM interface using PyQt5, providing users a graphical interface to perform common banking operations.

 Key Features: